linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 1. On the homepage of Control Center, click on ![network_normal](icon/network_normal.svg).
 2. Click on **Network Details** to enter the network info interface.
-3. View the network info for current wired or wireless network.
+3. View the network info for the current wired or wireless network.

 ### Sound Settings